lebedevy/4or/readme.md

-# 4or
+# 4o# 4or

-A language interpreter by YURY LEBEDEV for the language `4or`, implemented with the help of [Crafting Interpreters by Robert Nystrom](https://craftinginterpreters.com/)
+A language interpreter by Yury Lebedev for the language `4or`, implemented with the guidance of [Crafting Interpreters by Robert Nystrom](https://craftinginterpreters.com/)

 # TODO
-[ ] Remove global variables
+- [ ] Remove global variables
-[ ] Remove print statement
+- [ ] Remove print statement
+- [ ] Empty expressions